EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  OR \"food preference\" OR \"fatty acid\" OR metabarcoding)".
 This search returned 2170 titles (September 3, 2021).

-We made additional searches looking into reviews and books that we had previously identified and used in our scientific research on the subject, which resulted in 97 more titles
+We also included general review publications and textbooks to provide information on the use of trophic resources from sources that may not be readily available, resulting in 97 more titles.

 The first eligibility criterion to reduce the number of records was to select those papers whose titles or abstracts relate soil microarthropods to trophic resources (425 titles).
-From these, we selected those papers that effectively mention families, genera, or species of soil mites and springtails, relating them with at least one trophic resource.
+Out of those, we selected papers that effectively mention families, genera, or species of soil mites and springtails and relate them to at least one trophic resource.
 This resulted in 196 publications, which can be consulted in Electronic Supplementary Material I (ESM I).
 All the microarthropods recorded in the 196 publications cited can be found in ESM II, which is cross-referenced with ESM I. A flow diagram of the bibliography search and selection procedure is also provided as ESM III.

 ### Database construction